saulius-lipkevicius/Transformed_GA/model/README.md

 ### Dependencies

-To use a pre-trained transformer *HuggingFace* :hugs: provides API to quickly download and use those on a give dataset.
+To use a pre-trained transformer *HuggingFace* :hugs: provides API to quickly download and use those on a given dataset.
 API contains thousands of pretrained models to perform many tasks including all *BERT* modifications, however in our case we employed *Albert* for sequence classification.
 More information on *pytorch interface*(https://pypi.org/project/transformers)

 * Install transformers
   ```sh